The Vermont Statutes Online

 (C) The date of the annual Town meeting may be changed by a vote of the citizens at a Town meeting duly warned for that purpose.

-(A) Special Town meetings may be called at any time for reasons as prescribed by charter, by a majority vote of the Board of Selectmen; or by the decree of the Town Clerk upon receipt of a petition signed by no less than five percent of the voters registered at the time the petition is submitted.
+(A) Special Town meetings may be called at any time for reasons as prescribed by charter, by a majority vote of the Selectboard, or by the decree of the Town Clerk upon receipt of a petition signed by no less than five percent of the voters registered at the time the petition is submitted.

-(B) A special Town meeting, called in accordance with the above section, shall be held within 60 days from the date of the official call to meeting.
+(B) A special Town meeting, called in accordance with subdivision (2)(A) of this subsection, shall be held within 60 days from the date of the official call to meeting.

-(A) Timetable and notice: Public notice of every annual or special Town meeting, or Town election, shall be given by a warning posted in at least five public places in the Town, at least 30, but no more than 40 days prior to the meeting; and published in a newspaper or newspapers of general circulation in the municipality as may be directed or designated by the Board of Selectmen.
+(A) Timetable and notice.
+Public notice of every annual or special Town meeting, or Town election, shall be given by a warning posted in at least five public places in the Town, at least 30 but no more than 40 days prior to the meeting, and published in a newspaper or newspapers of general circulation in the municipality as may be directed or designated by the Selectboard.

-(ii) Specific indications of separate articles which reflect the business to be voted, in the language to be voted;
+(ii) specific indications of separate articles that reflect the business to be voted, in the language to be voted;

-(iii) The signatures of a majority of the Board of Selectmen.
+(iii) the signatures of a majority of the Selectboard.

 (ii) Articles submitted by petition must be filed with the Town Clerk not less than 40 days before the date of the meeting.

-(4) =bi Power of selectmen on Australian ballot decree:
+(4) Power of Selectboard on Australian ballot decree.

-(A) The selectmen may cause any question not covered in section 21(1) of this charter to be voted by Australian ballot at any annual or special Town meeting called on their action, or by petition, provided that the warning for such meeting specifies the question to be voted.
+(A) The Selectboard may cause any question not covered in subdivision 21(1) of this charter to be voted by Australian ballot at any annual or special Town meeting called on their action, or by petition, provided that the warning for such meeting specifies the question to be voted.

 (B) Any article to be voted by Australian ballot shall be preceded by a public hearing.
 The warning of the vote shall include notice of the time and place of said public hearing.

-(5) =bi Presiding officials at Town meeting and elections:
+(5) Presiding officials at Town meeting and elections.

 (A) The Moderator shall preside at all Town meetings.
 In the Moderator's absence, the Town Clerk shall call the meeting to order and the first order of business shall be the election of a Moderator Pro Tempore to preside for the duration of the meeting.